 The ICF accredits only those programs that comply with the ICF gold standards and guidelines.
 It ensures that the coach training program provides development opportunities for aspiring coaches who want to take up coaching as a professional career and for leaders/managers or entrepreneurs who wish to enhance their leadership style with coaching skills.

 To become an Associate Certified Coach, you must meet the following requirements by the ICF:

 - 60+ hours of coaching education through an ICF-accredited coach training program

 - Successful completion of performance evaluation and ICF Credentialing Exam

 Are You Looking for an ICF-Accredited Coach Training Program?

 Accredited Coach Specific Training Hours (ACSTH), also known as the Level 1 program, is an ICF-accredited coach training program offered at The 3D Coaching Academy by CoachWhizz.
 It provides comprehensive start-to-finish coach training and enables you to coach at the ACC credential level.
+Enroll Now!

 Is It Worth Investing in Becoming an Associate Certified Coach?

 Here we discuss a few reasons that might encourage you to take the leap of faith in advancing your coaching career and help you determine whether investing in becoming an Associate Certified Coach is worthwhile.

 Employers and clients in today’s world look for the best and most qualified coaches.
 The ICF-Certified Coaches are in high demand as they demonstrate their commitment to coaching excellence as a professional.
 Being an ICF Associate Certified Coach will elevate your level of coaching, and you will be immediately recognized by organizations and clients, providing you with numerous career opportunities.